Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Nimbix.md

 To save on compute costs, shut down the job (i.e. turn off the instance) when not needed.
 At that point everything outside the */data* folder is lost, including all personal settings.

 You can get back by launching a new instance (Administrative steps 2 - 5) and then running the install script (Setup step 9).

+## Tips & Notes

+- While your instance is running, you can see the SSH credentials by clicking on the ⓘ.
+Connect to it using SSH/PUTTY to for a better shell with clipboard access.